parse-community/docs/_includes/graphql/getting-started.md

 );
 ```

-Alternatively, you can create your custom schema in a dedicated `schema.graphql` file and reference the file in `index.js`:
+Alternatively, you can create your custom schema in a dedicated `schema.graphql` file and reference the file in your `index.js`:

 ```js
 const gql = require('graphql-tag');